moimael/caveman/README.md

 ## Hints

  - Use plain css or inline styles to make it look nice.
+(Do spend time on making careful design decisions and writing a slim set of styles)
  - Preferably use these libs:
- - `whatwg-fetch` for fething stuff
+ - `whatwg-fetch` for fetching stuff
  - `react-google-maps` for rendering the map
  - We use the javascript styleguide that was [outlined by Airbnb](https://github.com/airbnb/javascript)
  - This README is intentionally light on info as to not limit the scope of the assignment.
 However, as ever when the project requirements are too light, we want you to request more information where needed.